What the Medicines and Healthcare products Regulatory Agency does

-- However, manufacturers of Class I devices and general IVDs that are currently required to register with the MHRA will not be eligible for the aforementioned 12-month grace period.
+However, manufacturers of Class I devices and general IVDs currently necessary to register with the MHRA will not be eligible for the 12-month grace period.

-- In order to launch a device in the Great Britain market, manufacturers based outside the UK will need to designate an authorized representative or person (that is established in the UK) who will take responsibility for the product in the UK (referred to as “UK Responsible Person” detailed below).
+To launch a device in the Great Britain market, manufacturers based outside the UK will need to designate an authorized representative or person; who will take responsibility for the product in the UK.
+He is known as the “UK Responsible Person,” as discussed below.

-- In case of a Northern Ireland-based manufacturer whose device is registered with the MHRA for the purposes of Northern Ireland, it can then freely flow between Northern Ireland and Great Britain.
+In the case of a Northern Ireland-based manufacturer whose device is registered with the MHRA for Northern Ireland, it can freely flow between Northern Ireland and Great Britain.
 The device will not need any further registration in Great Britain.

-- Post the transition, the UKCA mark (a new UK product marking) will be used for all devices being placed on the Great Britain market after June 30, 2023.
+European Economic Based NB will use the transition, the UKCA mark (a new UK product marking), for all devices on the Great Britain market after June 30, 2023.

-- On June 30, 2023, CE-marked devices must be compliant with the new legislation and must possess the UKCA, which includes a labelling change.
+On June 30, 2023, CE-mark devices must comply with the new legislation and possess the UKCA, including a labeling change.

-- Since the UKCA mark will not be recognised in the EU, EEA or Northern Ireland markets, products that currently require a CE marking will still need a CE mark for sale in these markets.
+Since the EU, EEA, or Northern Ireland markets will not recognize the UKCA mark, products that currently require a CE marking will still need a CE mark for sale in these markets.

 Post-market surveillance and vigilance

-Once a medical device has been placed on the UK market, the manufacturer is required to submit vigilance reports to the MHRA upon the occurrence of incidents involving their device and must also continue to take appropriate safety action(s), wherever required.
-For as long as the device is in use, the manufacturers will need to ensure that their device meets appropriate standards of safety and performance.
+Once a medical device has been placed on the UK market, the manufacturer’s role does not end here.
+He has to submit vigilance reports to the MHRA on incidents involving their device.
+He continues to take appropriate safety actions wherever/whenever necessary.
+For as long as the device is in use, the manufacturers will need to ensure that their device meets appropriate safety and performance standards.

 Role of the MHRA